holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/02_functions_worksheet/lesson_plan.md

 ## Essential Questions

 - What are functions?
-- Why are functions useful?
+- How do functions represent the real world?

 ## Lesson Plan